Traditional Persuasion Is Saturated. Now What?

 Modern targeting has become very good at predicting who will vote.
 It has not become equally good at identifying who could vote under the right conditions.

 When programs over-index on persuasion universes, they often spend heavily to move a small percentage of truly undecided voters who are also being targeted equally by the opposition.
-Meanwhile, larger, issue-aligned populations that require a fundamentally different strategic approach go unaddressed.
+Meanwhile, larger issue-aligned populations go unaddressed because they require a fundamentally different strategic approach.

-Most legacy models compound this problem by overweighting past turnout behavior in their scoring systems.
+Legacy models often make this worse by overweighting past turnout behavior in their scoring systems.
 If someone did not vote in the last cycle, they frequently fall down the targeting stack, even if they are highly aligned on the issues that drive the outcome of a specific race.

 Issue alignment often predicts activation more reliably than partisan score among mid- and low-propensity voters.
 But you have to be looking for it.